sherryysj/TankWar/README.md

 # TankWar
  Battle City Code Practice of Sherry.Y, NON-COMMERCIAL USE

+ For release Version 1.0, download the game file and unzip it, click Tankwar in the main folder to start play the game

  Home Page: Click 1 PLAYER OR 2 PLAYERS to start game (But there is only one player mode for now)

  Control: Keys ADWS for move, SPACE for attack